codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 1. Open your organization **Settings**, page **Roles and permissions**.

-1. In the **Organization Managers** area, scroll the list to find the relevant user.
+1. In the **Organization managers** area, scroll the list to find the relevant user.

 1. Click the **Revoke role icon** to the right of the user's name and confirm.

 ## Configuring who can change the analysis configuration {: id="change-analysis-configuration"}

-By default, only users with the Codacy role **Repository Write** can change analysis configurations.
+By default, only users with the Codacy role **repository write** can change analysis configurations.

 To change this, open your organization **Settings**, page **Roles and permissions**, and define the lowest Codacy role required to perform the following operations on the repositories of your organization: